-We and certain of our subsidiaries rent office and equipment yard space from @liber Investment Group LLC, or Caliber, an affiliate of Wexford.
-During each of the years ended December 31, 2020 and 2019, we incurred costs related to these leases of \$1.0 million and \$0.8 million, respectively, and, as of December 31, 2020 and 2019, owed nominal amounts.
+We and certain of our subsidiaries rent office and equipment yard space from @liber Investment Group LLC, an affiliate of Wexford.
+During the year ended December 31, 2021, we incurred costs related to these leases of \$0.7 million and, as of December 31, 2021, owed a nominal amount.